wp-cli/handbook/commands/scaffold/post-type/index.md

 ### OPTIONS

-	--label=<label>
+--label=&lt;label&gt;
-			The text used to translate the update messages
+: The text used to translate the update messages

-	--textdomain=<textdomain>
+--textdomain=&lt;textdomain&gt;
-			The textdomain to use for the labels.
+: The textdomain to use for the labels.

 --theme
-			Create a file in the current theme directory, instead of sending to STDOUT.
+: Create a file in the active theme directory, instead of sending to STDOUT.
+Specify a theme with `--theme=&lt;theme&gt;` to have the file placed in that theme.

-	--plugin=<plugin>
+--plugin=&lt;plugin&gt;
-			Create a file in the given plugin's directory, instead of sending to STDOUT.
+: Create a file in the given plugin's directory, instead of sending to STDOUT.

 --raw
-			Just generate the `register_post_type()` call and nothing else.
+: Just generate the `register_post_type()` call and nothing else.